mindbat/track2-functional/Functional.md

 if the function we passed in evaluates to `true` on the element we will keep it, if it's `false` we will drop the element from the sequence.

-Lets use a builtin function `even?` which returns `true` if the number we pass it is even, otherwise `false`.
+Lets use a built-in function `even?` which returns `true` if the number we pass it is even, otherwise `false`.

 ```clojure